fbrowther/Web-Scraping-Challenge/README.md

-# Please click 'Get Latest Mars Data' button on the html webpage to load the data (and Update too!).
+# Please click 'Get Latest Mars Data' button on the html webpage to load the data (and Update too!) whilst assessing.

 # Web-Scraping-Challenge